Junior Buckeye League Rules

 VI.
 Additional League Rules

 6.01The home team is responsible for calling in the scores after the games.
 Each team may call in to ensure accuracy.
-All results are final 48 hours after posting on website.
+All results are final 48 hours after posting on the website.

 6.02It is the responsibility of the Head coach & staff to make a serious effort to control any harassing or threatening behavior from his players or fans.

 6.03Any coach ejected from a game by an official will be disqualified from coaching the remainder of the games that day and the following week’s game.

 6.04Each team is responsible for providing liability coverage or waiver of some kind in order to maintain the leagues’ integrity and stability.